 - Begin CPR if the person shows no signs of circulation, such as breathing, coughing or movement.

 - AskMayoExpert.
-Stinging insect allergy (adult and pediatric).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Stinging insect allergy.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.

 - Stinging insect allergy: Tips to remember.
 American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/conditions-and-treatments/library/allergy-library/stinging-insect-allergy.aspx.
 Accessed Jan.
 9, 2018.